Reiki share

 Reiki share, also known as Reiki circle or exchange, is a gathering of Reiki believers who participate in group Reiki treatments on each other.
-The main purpose for the Reiki share is to give and receive Reiki in a casual atmosphere of friendship, honor, positive energy and devotion.
+The main purpose of the Reiki share is to give and receive Reiki in a casual atmosphere of friendship, honor, positive energy and devotion.
 Reiki shares usually last a few hours or they can be all-day events.
 The gatherings are often free or the host may ask for a small donation.

 Reiki is a pseudoscience, and is used as an illustrative example of pseudoscience in scholarly texts and academic journal articles.
-It is based on qi ("chi"), which practitioners say is a universal life force, although there is no empirical evidence that such a life force exists.
+It is based on qi ("chi"), which practitioners say is a universal life force.
+However, there is no empirical evidence that such a life force exists.

 Purpose

 Practitioners claim Reiki share offers recipients the combined wisdom and skill from multiple practitioners with different levels of experience.
 Time spent on the table(s) is shorter than a private Reiki session, but recipients receive attention from several pairs of hands simultaneously.
 Practitioners also claim that they benefit from giving Reiki as well as receiving it.
 In addition to giving and receiving Reiki, Reiki shares offer participants the opportunity to: